typeland/Langar/README.md

 # Installation

-Download the latest release ZIP from [github.com/ammazzarella/Langar/releases](https://github.com/ammazzarella/Langar/releases)
+Download the latest release ZIP from [github.com/typeland/Langar/releases](https://github.com/typeland/Langar/releases)

 Unzip the file and install **only one** of the font files (OTF or TTF.)

 # Typeland

 The Langar project is led by Typeland.
+Typeland is an independent type foundry specialising in creating original designs for a wide range of scripts.
+Taking an utterly indulgent approach, we believe in creating typefaces that we thoroughly enjoy crafting and would greatly enjoy using – in other words, we design unapologetically to remedy boredom and neutrality.
+Typeland offers retail fonts as well as custom services.
 To learn more, visit [www.type.land](http://www.type.land)

 # License